Skip to Content

 Me, in front of the Fairmont in Banff.

 This is one of the most important parts of your trip and in Banff, the selection can be overwhelming and expensive.
-There are lots of different areas to consider when it comes to deciding where to stay in Banff National Park.
-There are also plenty of great hotels in Banff town to consider.
+There are lots of different areas to stay around Banff National Park, whether you want to be in nature or right in the action.
+There are also plenty of great hotels in Banff town to consider!

 Below are some amazing hotels we recommend with options for all budgets: